arunOpt/graphql-boilerplate/ReadMe.md

 graphql recieves and sends json with a "post" "http" request when response contains "data" then its sucesss incase of error response returns "errors"

+built in "Scalar" types - scalar means simple type unlike array or object

+Int
+Float
+String
+Boolean
+ID

+if a field is missing it is undefined in js, null in grapql we can return fields other than the schema in resolver but graphql neglets it